Welcome to The Peak Angling Passport Scheme

 As these beats are on private property please remember that access is by kind permission of the landowner.
 The success of the scheme relies on trust, both on the part of the angler and the landowner.

-David Blench is the Trent Rivers Trust coordinator, responsible for organising the Peak Angling Passport scheme and environmental improvements on rivers in this part of the Peak District.
-Look out for him on the river bank, show him your tokens and licence, and he will give you the latest news on which beats are fishing well, flies and tactics.
+Tina Bardill is the Trent Rivers Trust coordinator, responsible for organising the Peak Angling Passport scheme and environmental improvements on rivers in this part of the Peak District.
+Look out for her on the river bank, show her your tokens and licence, and she will give you the latest news on which beats are fishing well, flies and tactics.